-On Friday (for high school games), Saturday (for college games) and Sunday (for NFL games), coaches can be seen pacing up and down the sideline with a headset on their head.
+On Friday (for high school games), Saturday (for college games), and Sunday (for NFL games), coaches can be seen pacing up and down the sideline with a headset on their heads.
 These headsets are mandatory for coaches for one reason: information.

-Coaches on the field will have headsets that connect to coaches that are at a higher elevation point, most often a “booth”.
-In high school football, coaches may find themselves above on to of the press box, or even tucked in the corner of the stands to give themselves a vantage point.
+Coaches on the field will have headsets that connect to coaches that are at a higher elevation point, most often a “booth.”
+In high school football, coaches may find themselves above one to the press box or even tucked in the corner of the stands to give themselves a vantage point.

-From the sidelines, coaches aren’t able to get the proper angle to see the complete picture of what the offense or defense is playing.
-Similar to the view you see on TV, that’s the birds-eye view the coaches are looking to get.
+Coaches cannot get the proper angle to see the complete picture of the offense or defense from the sidelines.
+Like the view you see on TV, that’s the birds-eye view the coaches are looking to get.

-This view helps coaches break down scheme and can identify (faster) which player is not doing their job.
+This view helps coaches break down the scheme and identify (faster) which player is not doing their job.

-With the most recently installment of sideline technology, coaches are able to take the information they get in the booth, and immediately apply it to on-field visuals.
+With the most recent installment of sideline technology, coaches can take the information they get in the booth and immediately apply it to on-field visuals.

-Famous head coach Bill Belichick is said to have a personal assistant, Ernie Adams, who is in the booth at all times during games.
-He helps Bill with rules, challenges and just general football help outside of the X’s & O’s.
+Famous head coach Bill Belichick is said to have a personal assistant, Ernie Adams, who is in the booth during games.
+He helps Bill with rules, challenges, and just general football help outside of the Xs & O’s.

 Have you ever seen Happy Valley during a Penn State football game?
-If you haven’t here’s a visual of 110,000 college kids screaming their lungs out:
+Here’s a visual of 110,000 college kids screaming their lungs out:

-Coaches also use these headsets to communicate to other coaches on the sideline, without have to battle the noise factor.
-Coaches will often have a 2 ear piece headset which helps block the noise so the coaches can communicate effectively.
+Coaches also use these headsets to communicate to other coaches on the sideline without battling the noise factor.
+Coaches will often have a 2 earpiece headset which helps block the noise to communicate effectively.

 Does Every Coach Wear A Headset?

-Not necessarily, it typically depends on the coach.
-Most coaches will have their a frequency channel for their offense, and one for their defense.
-This way the channel’s discussions are organized.
+Not necessarily.
+It typically depends on the coach.
+Most coaches will have a frequency channel for their offense and one for their defense.
+This way, the channel’s discussions are organized.

-Other times, head coaches will just manage the game and not have a headset.
-This allows them to focus on time management, dealing with the referees and pumping up their players.
+Other times, head coaches will manage the game and not have a headset.
+This allows them to focus on time management, deal with the referees, and pump up their players.